hiddenillusion/hiddenillusion.github.io/_posts/2016-05-10-go-prefetch-yourself.md

 ### Disk

-#### fls

-We can also leverage TSK's `fls` to recusivlely list the full paths to each directory of a given file system.
+One universal option we can use in this situation is leveraging TSK's `fls` to recusivlely list the full paths to each directory of a given file system.
 <a class="collapse-toggle tooltip" data-collapse="#show-details{{ counter }}" href="#" style="text-decoration:none;">
     <span class="collapse-text-show" data-title="Click to expand">
 		(show details)